k3NNy3/Clever-Discord/README.md

 # Clever-Discord
-A discord bot that lets you communicate with cleverbot
+A discord bot that lets you communicate with cleverbot, requires node.js, discord.js & cleverbot-node